Urban murals

 • Jason Goulding: Jason’s work is created using organic and detailed linework brought together with colour and shape, using acrylics, ink, timber and resin..

-St Ives Showground Gate 4
+St Ives Showground gate 4

 The blurred golden backgrounds are reminiscent of what your eyes do when we focus upon something that captures our attention.
 The birds and flowers are prominent within the surrounding bushland and give viewers a snapshot into the inhabitants amongst them.